travis-ci/docs-travis-ci-com/user/languages/nix.md

 ## Overview

-To set up Travis to provide the Nix environment, add the following line to `.travis.yml`:
+To install the Nix store and set up a basic single-user profile, set the `language` key in `.travis.yml` to `nix`.

 ```yaml
 language: nix
 ```

-This will install the Nix store and set up a basic single-user profile.
-The default channel for "nixpkgs" will be "nixpkgs-unstable".
-More information on configuring channels is provided in the manual below.
+The default channel for `nixpkgs` will be `nixpkgs-unstable`.

 ## Provided Tools